Donglee0415/newbie-s-first-portfolio/README.md

 ## Memo
-* Created whole portfolio from scratch.
+* Created whole portfolio from blank.
 * It will be my good practice when I comeback and review it after 6 months.
 * Used advanced CSS learned from second week class.
 * Since I don't have any work I used my resume.